-In Week 1, we will explore the nature of the sustainability challenges humanity is facing, including climate change, biodiversity loss and global inequity.
-We will use the doughnut model of sustainability to explore the twin challenge of living within planetary boundaries while ensuring all people have a fair social foundation.
-We will introduce participants to the United Nations Sustainable Development Goals as the agreed international vision for achieving sustainability.
+You’ll explore the nature of the sustainability challenges humanity is facing, including climate change, biodiversity loss and global inequity.
+Using the doughnut model of sustainability, you’ll look at the twin challenge of living within planetary boundaries while ensuring all people have a fair social foundation.
+The United Nations Sustainable Development Goals – the agreed international vision for achieving sustainability – are also introduced.

-In Week 2, we will focus on how we can respond to the challenges covered in Week 1.
-We will explore how to navigate and accelerate sustainability transitions through six practices: system analysis; stakeholder engagement; foresighting; option development and selection; implementation; and monitoring and evaluation.
+You’ll focus on how we might respond to the challenges covered in Week 1.
+You’ll look at how to navigate and accelerate sustainability transitions through six practices: system analysis; stakeholder engagement; foresighting; option development and selection; implementation; and monitoring and evaluation.

-In Week 3, we will explore ways that future professionals, organisations, and sectors are likely to respond to sustainability challenges.
-We will use systems thinking and futures thinking tools to draw out implications and design responses.
+You’ll explore the ways that future professionals, organisations and sectors are likely to respond to sustainability challenges.
+You’ll use systems thinking and futures thinking tools to draw out implications and design responses.

 - Understand the sustainability challenges that will shape future societies, sectors and careers